 o No flooding shown in a 1 in 30 year.

-o For all exceedance to be contained within the site boundary without flooding properties in a 100 year plus 40% storm. in a 100 year plus 40% storm.
+o For all exceedance to be contained within the site boundary without flooding properties in a 100 year plus 40% storm.

-• Provide detailed and location (plans, network details, calculations and supporting summary documentation) in support of any surface water drainage scheme, including details on any proposed new culverts, swales attenuation system, the outfall arangements and any private drainage assets.
+• details and location (plans, network details, calculations and supporting summary documentation) in support of any surface water drainage scheme, including details on any proposed new culverts, swales attenuation system, the outfall arrangements and any private drainage assets.

 • Evidence to demonstrate the viability (e.g Condition, Capacity and positive onward connection) of any receiving watercourse to accept and convey all surface water from the site.